 - Social/Emotional Wellbeing: Learn how to collaborate and communicate within a group setting as we explore questions of identity and self in relation to others.
 This will be a cornerstone for all our learning together to ensure learners have a foundation for building lifelong community relationships.

-Distancing & Safety: All participants and cohorts will maintain social distancing regulations (no mixing of cohorts) and masks will be worn by all instructors and staff.
+Distancing & Safety: All participants and cohorts will maintain social distancing regulations and masks will be worn by all instructors and staff.
 Hand sanitizers will be available in each cohort and bathroom facilities with handwashing stations are available on site for regular needs breaks.
 Mask-wearing for learners is required throughout this program.
 Our mask requirements are subject to change based on science or government mandates.
 If you are not comfortable with the idea of your learner wearing a mask, this may not be a good fit for you.
 All instructors are Adult/Child First Aid & CPR trained for safety.